-An increasingly ageing population
+Identified Risk - An increasingly ageing population

 This graph shows how the likelihood of people suffering a fatal fire increases as they become older.
-Those over 85 years old are especially at risk.

-Previous research into fatal fires shows that those aged over 85 have a much higher rate of fatal fires, this suggests that although we may see a reduction in accidental dwelling fires, the increasing elderly population and associated increase in vulnerable people with complex needs living in the community could mean the number of serious fires and fatalities rising as a proportion of all accidental dwelling fires.
+Previous research shows that those aged over 85 have a much higher rate of fatal fires, this suggests that although we may see a reduction in accidental dwelling fires, the increasing elderly population and associated increase in vulnerable people with complex needs living in the community could mean the number of serious fires and fatalities rising as a proportion of all accidental dwelling fires.

-The Service therefore need to make efforts to reduce the risk of these incidents occurring.
+The Service therefore needs to make efforts to reduce the risk of these incidents occurring.

-The population of Devon and Somerset is ageing with a forecasted increase in the number of people aged over 85 from 59,800 to 79,700 (34% increase in ten years) as indicated in the bar chart opposite.
+The population of Devon and Somerset is ageing, with a forecasted increase in the number of people aged over 85 from 59,800 to 79,700 (34% increase in ten years) as indicated in the bar chart opposite.